CJL1nk/Programming-for-Beginners/README.md

 I highly recommend watching step by step tutorials for learning how to install things correctly, which I will link below in resources.

+A lot more command line knowledge is gonna be needed from here on out, so I recommend if you're a bit rusty or didn't learn it very well in  the first place, you backtrack a bit and clean up your knowledge.+

-This lesson should take 2-3 weeks.
+This lesson should take 2-4 weeks.

 ### ----- What to learn (Ordered) -----
 - Basics of C++, listed below